 Did you know Italy has been producing wine for 4000 years?
 It should be of no surprise that Italy has used that time to focus on producing wines of the highest quality and taste.

 Italy is broken down into 20 regions and each one is further broken down into DOC and DOCG zones.
-Over 2,000 types of wine are produced in Italy, and thanks to modern legislation, there are strict regional rules to make sure the wines of Italy uphold a certain level of quality and, most importantly, reflect the local traditions.
+Over 2,000 types of wine are produced in Italy.
+Thanks to modern legislation, there are strict regional rules to make sure the wines of Italy uphold a certain level of quality and, most importantly, reflect the local traditions.

 What do DOC and DOCG mean?